ggkevinxing/slack-gitlab/README.md

 # SETTING UP

-on the slack team, add a bot integration and place its token in a .env in the root folder (use .env.sample as an example)
+1. on the slack team, [add a bot integration](https://my.slack.com/services) and place its token in a .env, under var name `SLACKBOT_TOKEN`
+> you can use .env.sample as an example to help you get started

-then also place a mongodb database link in the .env
+2. place a mongodb database link in the .env, under var name `DATABASE_URI`

-> while originally written for blackberry's gitlab server, _any_ gitlab domain can be slotted into the .env and nothing else has to be changed
+3. paste in your gitlab domain into the .env, under var name `GITLAB`

-run the app locally or elsewhere (i.e. heroku) and you can now interact with the bot and use commands
+4. run the app locally or elsewhere (i.e. heroku) and you can now interact with the bot and use commands

 > the app _will clear out all stored projectIDs to monitor on start-up_ in order to avoid errors related to channels already being monitored when trying to poll again